Kilimanjaro Summit - Hardest Part, How Long, Tips and More

 You’ll begin your ascent at night when it’s cold and windy.
 Climbing is difficult under these conditions, especially on slick rock and on steep slopes; it goes without saying.

 Before sunrise, you’ll reach the top of Uhuru’s peak.
-You’ll be able to take in the stunning sunrise and breathtaking view from kilimanjaro summit.
+You’ll be able to take in the stunning sunrise and breathtaking views from the top.
 Barafu or Kibo Hut will be your destination after the celebrations and photos.
 You’ll be able to eat a meal there.
 Once you’ve slept for a while, you are returning to work.

 After making it to the top, rushing down the mountain is not a good idea.
 Because that’s where most people get tired of their daily routine, you have to consider that you didn’t get enough sleep the night before, the energy it takes to climb the mountain successfully, and the effort it took to cover so much ground in one day.
 After a short break, we’ll resume our descent to a lower camp.
 As far as I know, this is nothing out of the ordinary.

-Mt Kilimanjaro Summit Night vs. Summit Day: Which is Better?
+Kilimanjaro Summit Night vs. Summit day: Which is Better?

 Night Bid on the Summit of Mount Kilimanjaro (an Approximate Overview)